sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![test alert email](default-template-email.png)

     > Notice that the `ans:status` is CLOSE.
 Events can have a status of CREATE, UPDATE or CLOSE.
+Some alerts have multiple thresholds or severities so multiple CREATE and CLOSE alerts could be sent as a condition occurs and then is resolved.
+If an alert is unresolved after a period of time such as 4 hours, an alert with a status of update is sent.

     Long-Running Statement